 Ironically, INTJs can be just as emotional, if not more so, than any other personality type.
 Everything depends on how we define and handle emotions – for instance, there is a world of difference between breaking down in public and simply being thoughtful or amused.
 For most INTJs, public displays of emotion are outside of their comfort zone and consequently they will do their best to restrain themselves.
 However, this does not mean that INTJs have no feelings – rather, they tend to be good at channeling their emotions and using logic to keep them in check.

-Second, logic and rationality play a dominant role in the INTJ decision-making process – feelings usually only come into play when their Logical mind cannot come up with a rational solution to a difficult problem.
+Second, logic and rationality play a dominant role in the INTJ decision-making process – feelings usually only come into play when their Thinking trait cannot come up with a rational solution to a difficult problem.
 To give an example, if an INTJ is upset, they will not need to tell everyone around them that they are upset – on the contrary, they will focus on identifying why they are upset and then coming up with a logical solution to their problems.
 Alternatively, they will channel that energy into something productive.

 That being said, emotions will always influence the decisions that the INTJ is making, at least to some extent – it is impossible to separate the two, even though most people with the INTJ personality type try hard to make decisions and solve problems without involving their feelings.
 How we process is also how we feel, and how we feel is also how we process – this applies to INTJs as well.
 However, people with this personality type find it quite easy to deal with those emotions internally, without exposing them to the outside world, and this is why they may radiate that aura of logic and detachment.